yongsannnn/Assignment-One/readme.md

-#Interactive Web Application Project
+# Interactive Web Application Project

 # **LiveFITT.beta**
 ## Context
----
 This project includes writing custom HTML5, CSS3 and Vanila JavaScript code to create a webpage that serve the following purpose:
 * Show the user where are the location of the ActiveSG Gyms(hereinafter, known as "gym") in Singapore.
 * Display the live occupancy rate and the average occupancy of each gym over one-hour periods in the past week.